AbubakarSambo/hackerbay_backend/README.md

 # hackerbay_backend
 This is a node.js project as per the requirements of the hackerbay backend task.

-To run the application, you simply need to run "npm run start" To run the tests, you simply need to run "npm run test"
+To run the application, you simply need to run "npm run start", To run the tests, you simply need to run "npm run test"

 The /login endpoint takes an object with a username/password combo and returns a token